JeanCarlosPA/globant_data_test/README.md

 sam deploy --guided
 ```

-The first command will build a docker image from a Dockerfile for every function and then copy the source of your application inside the Docker images.
+The first command will build a docker image from a Dockerfile and then copy the source of your application inside the Docker image

 The second command will package and deploy your application to AWS, with a series of prompts: